superfet/faithfulco.github.io/content/conferences/2014-iaue/index.md

   country: Nigeria

 summary: This international conference was focused on science as a tool for sustainable development.
-abstract: This was my first major international conference and I attended as an undergraduate student.
+abstract: "This was my first major international conference and I attended as an undergraduate student."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.